Advantages of Ethernet vs. SONET/SDH

 This offers measureable ROI from Ethernet's ability to dramatically increase bandwidth without equipment upgrades (especially fork-lift upgrades).
 Further, the modular design inherent in Ethernet based solutions offers "pay-as-you-grow" flexibility to minimize upfront capital expenditures.

-Ethernet’s inherent modular design has been augmented by the maturation of multi-service Ethernet and its TDM over IP capabilities.
-Because TDM over IP is an evolutionary (as opposed to revolutionary) approach, investment protection is maximized.
+Ethernet’s inherent modular design has been augmented by the maturation of multi-service Ethernet and its TDM over IP/Ethernet capabilities.
+Because TDM over IP/Ethernet is an evolutionary (as opposed to revolutionary) approach, investment protection is maximized.

 Modern multi-service Ethernet networks now support virtually all legacy applications and interfaces.
 As a result, industrial communications network managers in particular can upgrade their legacy networks and applications at a pace that fits both their needs and budgets.